TUCSON COSMETICS IS ONE OF THE FIRST TO OFFER TRUE TUMESCENT LIPOSUCTION UNDER LOCAL ANESTHESIA AS A SAFER ALTERNATIVE TO USING GENERAL ANESTHESIA.

-Recently, attention is being paid to cell viability because of a new process called fat transfer, or fat grafting.
-In this procedure a surgeon uses liposuction to harvest fat cells through a closed, sterile system which maintains the viability of the living cells within the fat.
+Recently, attention is being paid to fat viability because of a new process called fat transfer, or fat grafting.
+In this procedure, a surgeon uses liposuction to harvest fat cells through a closed, sterile system that maintains the viability of the living cells within the fat.
 The surgeon can then re-inject a portion of the patient’s own sterile fat cells into other areas of the body or face to enhance areas that may have lost volume over time.
 PAL produces higher cell viability than heat-based methods that destroy the fat cells during liposuction.

 The PAL Solution

 Use your imagination to picture the fat in your body as grapes on a grapevine and your connective tissue as the leaves and vines.
 PAL’s patented reciprocating action gently shakes the grapes loose, leaving the vines and leaves intact.

 Heat-based methods such as laser, radio-frequency or ultrasonic methods cause the grapes to explode and may burn the vines and leaves.
 Traditional manual lipo procedures may tear apart the whole grape-bunch, and extract everything, including the vines and leaves.
 With these methods, the grapes are destroyed and the vines and leaves are damaged.

 Using the PAL system, the grapes are gently plucked without destroying the vines.
 This means that the PAL procedure has some very worthwhile and unique advantages:

 - Improved surgeon precision for body sculpting and contouring.

 - Increased patient comfort and improved safety.